code-312/Voma/README.md

 #### *Setup the box and database.*
 These directions assume Windows users are using the WSL or a [Bash simulator](https://www.howtogeek.com/howto/41382/how-to-use-linux-commands-in-windows-with-cygwin/) to run the bash scripts.
 If you can't use either reach out over Slack for help or an alternative.
 1. Run `lando start` in the terminal from the repository root.
 Lando will create a box with Postgres configured.
 Once it's complete Lando will list out some vitals about your box including Name, Location, and Services.
-You can find a [list of Lando commands here](https://docs.lando.dev/cli/), but only need to remember 4 for basic usage.
+You can find a [list of Lando commands here](https://docs.lando.dev/cli/), but you only need to remember 4 for basic usage.

 Command | Description
 ---|---